Battle of Abukir (1801)

-The Battle of Abukir of 8 March 1801 was the second pitched battle of the French campaign in Egypt and Syria to be fought at Abu Qir on the Mediterranean coast, near the Nile Delta.

-The landing of the British expeditionary force under Sir Ralph Abercromby was intended to defeat or drive out an estimated 21,000 remaining troops of Napoleon's ill-fated invasion of Egypt.
-The fleet commanded by Baron Keith included seven ships of the line, five frigates and a dozen armed corvettes.
+The Battle of Abukir of 8 March 1801 was the second pitched battle of the French invasion of Egypt and Syria to be fought at Abu Qir on the Mediterranean coast, near the Nile Delta.
+The landing of the British expeditionary force under Lieutenant-General Sir Ralph Abercromby was intended to defeat or drive out an estimated 21,000 remaining French troops in Egypt.
+The fleet commanded by Baron Keith included seven ships of the line, five frigates and a dozen smaller warships.
 With the troop transports, it was delayed in the bay for several days by strong gales and heavy seas before disembarkation could proceed.

+Background

+In the early morning of the 8th March 1801, the landing force consisting of Flank companies of the 40th and the Welsh Fusiliers on the right.
+In the centre the 28th, 42nd and 58th.
+On the left, the Brigade of Guards, (formed from a battalion of each regiment) The Corsican Rangers, The Royals and 54th.
+The landing force totaled 5,230 men.
+All troops were on board the landing boats by 2 am.
+Its sailors tightly packed with muskets between their knees, the boats rowed silently to the rendezvous, each were placed in their positions of landing.
+By 8 am, each brigade was in place.